-- the tablet (of known 12.5mm diameter) should be swallowed with a small amount of water and passage is observed at fluoroscopy; f the tablet becomes lodged in a particular location the patient should swallow a small amount of additional water and if the tablet remains lodged, a more detailed assessment should be performed
+- the tablet (of known 12.5 mm diameter) should be swallowed with a small amount of water and passage is observed at fluoroscopy; if the tablet becomes lodged in a particular location the patient should swallow a small amount of additional water and if the tablet remains lodged, a more detailed assessment should be performed

 Cross-sectional imaging may be used especially if there is a mass effect on the oesophagus seen at oesophagography or for evaluation of oesophageal tumors.

 - 1. Carucci LR, Turner MA.
 Dysphagia revisited: common and unusual causes.
 Radiographics.35 (1): 105-22. doi:10.1148/rg.351130150 - Pubmed citation

 - 2. Wilkins T, Gillies RA, Thomas AM et-al. The prevalence of dysphagia in primary care patients: a HamesNet Research Network study.
 J Am Board Fam Med.
 2007;20 (2): 144-50. doi:10.3122/jabfm.2007.02.060045 - Pubmed citation